 - Don’t think twice about saying no and closing the door.

 If the door knocking is constant, then please contact a member of your family or the police (use the non-emergency number: 101).
 You can also buy a ‘no sales or cold callers’ sticker to put on your door, which can at least let some door knockers know you won’t answer.

 If a salesperson comes to your door promoting their business, you should always be wary.
-If you do open the door, you should first follow the crime prevention tips regarding doorknockers, which you can find in the section above.
+If you do open the door, follow our crime prevention tips regarding doorknockers, which you can find in the section above.

 Many builders or other workmen will knock on your door and try to convince you that some form of work needs doing to your home.
 They might say that they have noticed something about your home that needs repairs or work.
 This could be:

 - Tree cutting.

 They will then proceed to give you a price for all the work and ask for the money upfront.
 In some cases, the “builders” will start the work but then never come back – leaving you with an unfinished project and a huge hole in your wallet.

 The sad reality is that older people are the main targets.
 Salesmen will try their best to confuse you by using jargon associated with the industry, whilst pressuring you to sign up.
 The key thing to remember is that if you really needed what they were offering, you would probably already know about the problem.
 If you are genuinely concerned that something is wrong with your property, you can always call a reputable tradesperson to come and take a look later.

 As with other general door knockers, the best thing to do is to close the door and end the conversation as soon as possible.
 If you feel frightened or suspicious please call the police, a loved one, or press your personal alarm button.

 There are plenty of affordable security devices that can make your home safer.
 If you are concerned, start with CCTV and a burglar alarm.
 Just having these visible on the exterior of your home will make criminals think twice about targeting your home.